 Education in Long Island and Westchester

 School districts remain a constantly debated topic among families.
 Westchester and Long Island each have great school districts and universities.
-Though, the edge for school may go to Westchester as they have a more schools in top national rankings and more access to private schools and prep schools.
+Though, the edge for school may go to Westchester as they have more schools in top national rankings and more access to private schools and prep schools.
+At the end of the, having your child feel comfortable at their new school might be the most important topic.

 Ready to plan your move to or from NYC to the suburbs?